Coworking Spaces Churn Rate: Benchmarks & Analysis

 What These Coworking Spaces Churn Numbers Mean

 Coworking operators saw dramatic churn spikes during the 2020-2022 pandemic period, and the market has since bifurcated: operators focused on community and amenities (private offices, event spaces, high-end hospitality) retain members far better than those offering only a desk and WiFi.
-The Global Coworking Unconference Conference (GCUC) surveys consistently show that "community" is the primary reason members stay, while "cost" is the primary reason they leave.
+The Global Coworking Unconference Conference (GCUC) surveys consistently show that "community" is the primary reason members stay, while "cost" is the primary reason they leave - the textbook pricing-too-high exit when home-office or hybrid options reset the buyer's value math.

 Beyond the top two drivers, the next three reasons in the data are relocated to a different area (18%); unhappy with amenities or crowding (16%); company leased its own office space (12%), each meaningful enough to deserve its own retention initiative when an operator's monthly cancellation feedback shows that pattern concentrating in a single cohort.
-Subscription products in this category lose roughly 40-60% of users in the first 90 days, so retention modeling weighted by tenure rather than by active-subscriber count is the more honest read of churn dynamics, and operators that segment by tenure cohort find leverage in the activation window that blended monthly churn obscures.
+Subscription products in this category lose roughly 40-60% of users in the first 90 days, so this is fundamentally an early-stage churn problem, and cohort retention analysis weighted by tenure rather than blended monthly churn is the more honest read - operators that segment by tenure cohort find leverage in the activation window that blended monthly churn obscures.
 The most useful next step for any operator above their category benchmark is reading the cancellation feedback verbatim rather than aggregating it into reasons, because the language users actually choose at the cancel screen reveals the trust event sooner than the categorized counts ever will.

 Frequently Asked Questions